 Load the figure and the item of clothing you’ve made into your scene.
 I’m using Genesis 2 Male and a shirt I’ve made in Marvelous Designer.

 Notice that the shirt has a cube symbol in the Scene Tab, not the Q-Bert type symbol that a figure or confirming clothing has.
 This means it’s a prop.
 And no matter how hard I try, I won’t be able to fit my shirt to Genesis right now.
-This is why you pay companies like Print My Logo to do the mind warping and t-shirt logo ratio fancy stuff on the computer.
+This is why you pay companies like The Clothing People to do the mind warping and t-shirt logo ratio fancy stuff on the computer.
 Just remember that.